Events

 and requires a button, false

-if collapsing is unnecessary.
+if collapsing is not needed.

 blockProcessed: function(element, isExpandable) {

-// Example: add a class for styling if the element is expandable
+// Example: Add a class for styling if the element is expandable

 if (isExpandable) {